6feriolimarco/franciscoferiolimarco/README.md

 ---

-### Federation: a prelude to the utopic death of GitHub
+### Federation: a prelude to the utopic descentalisation

-Dreaming that someday ForgeFed becomes strong enough so we all leave GitHub and every other centralised, closed source platform.
+Dreaming that someday ForgeFed becomes strong enough so we all leave every centralised, closed source platform.

 https://forgefed.peers.community/